vek0ng/solace-psp-rootless/README.md

-# Solace PubSub+ Event Broker Software on Podman and Docker in Rootless and Non-root Modes
+# Solace PubSub+ Event Broker Rootless on Podman and Docker

 Table of Content